CONGENITAL HEART DISEASE SURGERY

-What is CHD ?
+What It's For ?

 Congenital Heart Disease is a condition when a heart abnormality is present at birth.
 Its is also known as Congenital Heart Defect.
 Doctors repair congenital heart defects with catheter procedures or surgery.